plepe/random-id-generator/README.md

 - prefix: prefix IDs by some string, default: ''.

 ## get()
-Return a new random id.
+Return a new random id and add it the the list of reserved keys.

 ## check(key)
-Return true, if the key is already used.
+Return true, if the key is already used or reserved.

 ## use(key)
 Add the key to the list of used keys.
+If it is reserved, remove it from that list.

 ## addUsedKeys()
 Add an array of used keys to the Generator, so they won't be returned again.

 ## usedKeys
 Property, with a list of used keys.

+## reservedKeys
+Property, with a list of reserved keys.